ScienceCommunicationLab/KinesinLMS/misc/paper.md

 For rich user interfaces, two different libraries are used: HTMx and React.
 Simple interactions are handled by HTMx, a JavaScript library that reintroduces the concept of "hypertext" to achieve rich interactivity with less overhead than the more involved client-side frameworks like React, Angular, or Svelte.[@Gross2024].
 Meanwhile, in places where the user interface complexity is very high, such as a custom drag-and-drop node diagram tool, React is used.

 The initial implementation of ``KinesinLMS`` has two examples of React-based assessments that support higher levels of interaction: the "DiagramTool" and "TableTool".
 Both tools are highly configurable to support different pedagogical goals.
-In the figures below, the "DiagramTool" and "TableTool" are shown in the context of a course on mentorship in scientific research communities.
-Each tool communicates with the ``KinesinLMS`` server via a simple API implemented with the Django Rest Framework library.
+The "Diagram Tool" allows users to build networks of nodes and edges and can be pre-populated with unique question directions, starting information and starting diagrams (Figure 1).
+The "TableTool" allows users to answer questions in a structured manner and can be pre-populated with specific instructions and custom row and column information (Figure 2).

 ![The "DiagramTool" component used in a mentor map activity.](images/diagramtool_example_1.png)
 ![The "TableTool" component used in an evaluation activity.](images/tabletool_example_1.png)